open-contracting/standard/standard/standard.md

         the items category e.g. construction or agricultural goods) & description as well as any supporting information or documents, such as technical specifications.
 This category will be expanded later as we move to support other types of contract beyond procurement.
+-   Planning
+    -   Before a tender notice is issued, there is a procurement plan in place, an intent to procure.
+        Also known as Prior Information or a Forward Procurement Schedule.
+This category contains information specific to planning for this specific contracting process.
+For example, the confidence that the procurement will take place.
+(The planning release may contain information about other components, such as the buyer, and items for procurement).
 -   Formation process
     -   In the case of standard procurement, this the information about the tender process.
 It may include: opening dates, closing dates, consultation information, the type